The Eager Traveler

 Conclusion

 Mendocino totally took me by surprise and I’ve already planned my second and third visit back this summer!
 It’s an easy getaway from the Bay Area and offers an unspoiled, quieter yet charming alternative to Big Sur on the Central California Coast.
-Next time you’re looking for a coastal getaway, think Mendocino and let it wow you.
+Next time you’re looking for a coastal getaway, use this Mendocino travel guide to plan your perfect getaway and experience the best Mendocino attractions.
 Drop me a line if you end up going or have any questions!

 Hi, I’m Preethi,